seungwonyang/Medical_MemNet/Examples/kvmm/README.md

 You must have Python 2.7+, pip, and virtualenv installed.
 There are no other requirements.

 # Data generation
 You can use the singularity container.
-Please see this file, "using_singularity.txt".
+Please see this file, "using_singularity.txt[https://github.com/seungwonyang/Medical_MemNet/blob/master/Examples/kvmm/using_singularity.txt]".

 # Run
 * % ./setup\_processed\_data.sh